awemorris/suika3/README.md

 ## Kanban (Status)

-The current version is `26.04.x`.**
+**The current version is `26.04.x`:**

+- Quality is improving daily, and `26.04.13` is now considered stable.
-We are in the `Quality Stabilization Period` (April 1 - June 30, 2026) for the planned release `Suika3 26.07 LTS` (scheduled on July 1 2026).
+- We are currently in the `Quality Stabilization Period` (April 1 - June 30, 2026)

-While the quality is improving day by day, our `System Testing` for the first release has only just begun, so many bugs still need to be fixed.
-However, we have secured a three-month system testing period, and we expect that major bugs will be resolved by the time of release.
+  in preparation for the upcoming `Suika3 26.07 LTS` release (scheduled for July 1, 2026).
+- While some minor bugs may remain, they will be fully resolved by the LTS release.

-A detailed list of known issues can be found in [BUGS.md](BUGS.md).
+- A detailed list of all issues can be found in [BUGS.md](BUGS.md).
-See [Quality Assurance](#quality-assurance) for the details.
+- See [Quality Assurance](#quality-assurance) for more details.

 **Our current status is:**